HeiChips/heichips26-template/README.md

 If you would like to use additional analog pins (up to 3 are possible), you must use the `small` slot size.
 Use one of the provided templates in `macros/heichips26_analog_project/floorplan` for the pins.

-In addition, you need `VDPWR`, `VGND` in your design.
+In addition, you need vertical `VDPWR`, `VGND` straps in your design.
 Optionally, you can also use `VAPWR`.

 > [!IMPORTANT]
-> Power straps must go horizontally all the way from the top to the bottom of your layout.
+> Power straps must run vertically all the way from top to bottom of your layout.
 This is required for the integration.

+For more details, see `macros/heichips26_analog_project/README.md`.

 ### Open a Schematic